salu133445/pypianoroll/docs/_sources/read_write.rst.txt

     :noindex:

 .. note::
-    Writing the tempo array and downbeat array to tempo change and time signature change events are not supported yet.
+    Writing the downbeat array to time signature change events is not supported yet.